telerik/blazor-docs/components/chart/stacked-series.md

 Stack settings of the first series are inherited as a default value by the rest of the series, in case they are not overridden.

+Named stacks are supported for "bar" and "column" charts.
+All line-type charts ("line" and "area") always stack together because there is no visual way to denote separate groups.

 ## Simple Stack

 To stack all series together, set the `Enabled` property to `true` in the `ChartSeriesStack` tag of the first series in your chart.